List of ice hockey teams in Alberta

 This is a list of ice hockey teams in Alberta.
 It features the leagues they have played for, and championships won.

 Since hockey was introduced to Alberta, Canada, in the 1890s, teams at all levels have come and gone.
 While the professional ranks have been confined to the major cities of Calgary and Edmonton, partially due to geographical isolation from the major eastern and Pacific coast population centres, both junior and senior teams thrive across the province.

-Alberta is home to two National Hockey League teams, five Western Hockey League teams, the 16-team Alberta Junior Hockey League, and five Junior B hockey leagues comprising over 50 teams.
+Alberta is home to two National Hockey League teams, five Western Hockey League teams, the 12-team Alberta Junior Hockey League, five British Columbia Hockey League teams, and five Junior B hockey leagues comprising over 50 teams.
 The Canadian Women's Hockey League is represented in Alberta, as are teams competing at the senior, university and college ranks.

 This list does not include teams below the junior age group, or adult teams below Senior AA.

 Major professional

 National Hockey League

 The Edmonton Oilers became the first National Hockey League team in Alberta as a result of the NHL–WHA merger.
 The Calgary Flames arrived from Atlanta the following year.